Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 **3. Vulnerability identification**
 - Use all tools and tactics here to detect the vulnerabilities.
 - Keeping close with the recon process will help in detecting vulnerabilities.
+- Create a file named `findings.md` that will have quick documentation and summaries of the detected vulnerabilities.

 **4. Reporting**
 - Creating reports after successfully detecting vulnerabilities and validating them.